Looking for toys for toddlers? Check out these 15 ideas!

 Melissa and Doug Wooden Blocks – Like I was saying, blocks have longevity.
 Blocks are open ended.
 Blocks inspire a million different ways to create, build and imagine.
 Babies love them.
 Toddlers love them.
 I had a bin of them in my first grade classroom and they were a “played with every day” toy.
 And remember blocks go way beyond “play”.
 This is geometry they are building with and those connections will click (eventually…).

-Classic Hardwood Learning Toys – These puzzle toys are AWESOME.
+Classic Hardwood Learning Toys – Lakeshore graciously sent me a set of these puzzles to enjoy.
+All thoughts are my own.
+These puzzle toys are AWESOME.
 Sorting (check), fractions (check check), counting and number skills (check check check).
 They’re for ages 2+ and there’s a long future ahead for these in our house.
 These puzzles are from Lakeshore and come in a set or are sold separately.

 Janod Barnyard Magnets – Full disclosure, I am a sucker for magnets.
 I love the versatility.
 Use them on the fridge, use them on a cookie sheet, use them to sort, use them to play with, trace them, oh my stars, I am getting myself all magnet worked up.
 I especially love this set because the pieces make a really nice farm/barnyard set up when it’s put together and who doesn’t need a magnet hay bail or tractor?